xuganchen/stock_selection_with_machine_learning/README.md

   * support_vector_machine.py
   * deep_neural_network.py

+* results:
+  the results of average weight portfolio

 * run.py and run_sample.ipynb
   running all four models in model dictionary, and you can open run_sample.ipynb(or run_sample.html) to see how to using the model

+* portfolio.py
+  calculate the equity when we have the weight of portfolio and plot

 * genetic_algorithm.py
   Genatic Algorithm using in factors selection